• Facebook

 Instructions

-• Shape the beef mixture into 4 oval shaped patties, about an inch thick.
+• Shape the mixture into 4 oval-shaped patties, about 1 inch thick.

-• Using the same pan, add more oil if needed.
-Add the onion and saute until translucent.
+• In the same skillet, add a little more oil if needed.
+Sauté the sliced onion over medium heat for 3–4 minutes, until soft and translucent.

 Tips